Mouthpiece (film)

-Mouthpiece is a 2018 Canadian drama film directed by Patricia Rozema.
-Based on the theatrical play by Amy Nostbakken and Norah Sadava, the film centres on Cassandra, a woman who is making the arrangements for her mother's funeral.
+Mouthpiece is a 2018 Canadian drama film directed by Patricia Rozema, from a screenplay by Rozema, Amy Nostbakken and Norah Sadava, and based on the theatrical play by Nostbakken and Sadava.
+The film centres on Cassandra, a woman who is making arrangements for her mother's funeral.
 Cassandra is played by both Nostbakken and Sadava, as a dramatization of her inner conflict.

 It premiered at the 2018 Toronto International Film Festival.

 Plot

 A young writer, Cassandra, struggles to write a eulogy for her late mother, Elaine, who gave up her career to raise her children.